DR. JENNIE ROBERTSON

 HCPC registered (PYL30431)

 Welcome to my website.
 Here you will find some information about my practice and how to get in touch.
 It can be challenging to ask for help and support, and to know where to start.
 I hope that this site gives you a “flavour” of how I work to help you decide if I might be an appropriate therapist for you.
-Please note that I am currently not taking on new clients.
+I am currently taking on new clients for online therapy on Friday mornings.

 I am a Clinical Psychologist with over 14 years' experience of working in the NHS, predominantly within hospital and sexual health services.
 I have been working in private practice since 2019.